FNNDSC/mediawiki/README.rst

 How to install
 --------------

 You need a docker environment set up.
-If you don't have, please follow the part 1 of docker tutorial:
+If you don't have it, please follow the part 1 of docker tutorial:

 https://docs.docker.com/get-started/